What is Bioscience?

-Medical & Testing Laboratories provide critical analytical and medical imaging services for healthcare providers, as well as drug development and analysis work for pharmaceutical companies and research organizations.
+Medical & Testing Labs provide critical analytical and medical imaging services for healthcare providers, as well as drug development and analysis work for pharmaceutical companies and research organizations.
 Laboratories operate throughout Ohio, many as independent facilities and others as part of national health networks.

-Medical Device & Equipment Manufacturers deliver a wide range of products including surgical supplies and instruments, orthopedic implants, hospital equipment, advanced diagnostic imaging systems, electromedical devices, mobility aids, laboratory equipment, and much more.
+Medical Device & Equipment manufacturers deliver a wide range of products including surgical supplies and instruments, orthopedic implants, hospital equipment, advanced diagnostic imaging systems, electromedical devices, mobility aids, laboratory equipment, and much more.
 Ranging from simple hand tools to highly complex, computerized devices, this sector utilizes materials and techniques that span the entire manufacturing sector.

-Medical Product Distribution delivers finished products to healthcare providers and patients in the clinical, long term care, and residential settings.
+Medical Product Distribution companies deliver finished products to healthcare providers and patients in the clinical, long term care, and residential settings.
 Durable medical equipment, mobility aids, respiratory equipment, medications, personal care supplies, home safety equipment, and other goods that enhance and maintain patients’ quality of life all enter the market through this sector.

 Pharmaceuticals & Therapeutics represents companies developing and manufacturing medicinal, botanical, and biological products for both therapeutic and diagnostic applications.
 Pharmaceuticals can be found in a variety of forms, some being well established medicines available at pharmacies in every town and others at the highly experimental stage, just entering clinical trials on their way toward regulatory approval.

 Research & Development organizations in Ohio work to advance new discoveries and translate research into products, treatments, and services.
 This sector includes a wide range of organizations and private companies that include contract research organizations, clinical trial facilities, as well as many start-ups and entrepreneurs.
-Bioscience research is thriving within academic institutions and health systems, with many groundbreaking concepts being developed by teachers, physicians and caregivers.
+Bioscience research is thriving within academic institutions and health systems, with many groundbreaking concepts being developed by teachers, physicians, and caregivers.